Menwitz/The-Making-of-a-Modern-Day-Polymath/book/part-03-embodied-knowledge/14-combat-and-play.md

 ## Concept
 Martial arts teach distance, leverage, and respect.
 Boxing refines timing and defense.
 Strategy games like chess teach planning, trade-offs, and probabilistic thinking.
 The common core: act, observe feedback, update your model quickly.

+## Feel the science
+- Physics: leverage, timing, force vectors.
+- Psychology: stress responses, attention, pattern recognition.
+- Strategy: game theory, risk/reward, and feedback loops.

 ## Activity
 Play a five-minute chess game and note three moments you misread the board.
 Then shadowbox or air-spar for two minutes, focusing only on footwork and breathing.
 Write one line about how your attention shifted in each practice.

+## Reflection
+- What signal did you learn to trust under pressure?
+- How could you apply the same feedback loop to negotiations or product decisions?